MSPinillos/ecoregime/README.md

 `ecoregime` implements the EDR framework to characterize and compare groups of ecological trajectories in multidimensional spaces defined by ecosystem state variables.
-The EDR framework was introduced in
+The EDR framework was introduced in:

 Sánchez-Pinillos, M., Kéfi, S., De Cáceres, M., Dakos, V. 2023.
 Ecological Dynamic Regimes: Identification, characterization, and